Traffic Calming Options For Residential Streets

 These are options that residents can consider:

-- INSTALL ‘PLEASE SLOW DOWN’ SIGNS: Contact my office for a Please Slow Down Sign (note these signs must be installed on private property only.
-Not on City boulevards please) Some of the local toy stores also sell plastic signs that say ‘Children Playing, Please Slow Down’.
+1. INSTALL ‘PLEASE SLOW DOWN’ SIGNS: Contact my office for a Please Slow Down Sign (note these signs must be installed on private property only.
+Not on City boulevards please) Some of the local toy stores also sell plastic signs that say ‘Children Playing, Please Slow Down’

-- REQUEST TRAFFIC ENFORCEMENT: Contact 311 by phone or email@example.com and request Winnipeg Police Service (WPS) enforcement.
+4. REQUEST TRAFFIC ENFORCEMENT: Contact 311 by phone, or email firstname.lastname@example.org and request Winnipeg Police Service (WPS) enforcement.
 Please note that the WPS prioritize traffic enforcement to Priority 1 streets but if there are repeated requests for enforcement, they will enforce when time allows.